wisdom2608/Learn-Terraform/Load_Multple_Scripts_To_Ec2/README.md

 ## How To Load Multiple Scripts To EC2 instance Using Terraform
-🔹 These scripts will run automatically when EC2 instance boots for the first time.
+🔹 These scripts will run automatically when an EC2 instance boots for the first time.

+Please read carefully, and then pratice the **example** the follows.

 ✅ Directory Structure.
-You can change it as per your requirement
+You can change it as per your requirement.
 ```bash
 terraform-project/
 │